PROTEIN DYNAMICS & POST-TRANSLATIONAL MODIFICATIONS AT THE HEART OF THE ANIMAL CLOCK

 With the use of 13C-direct detection NMR experiments like CON, we are now able to visualize these long, native-like disordered regulatory regions at atomic resolution to identify how they are modified by protein partners to influence clock protein function.

 We recently leveraged CON spectra of the disordered CRY1 C-terminal tail to identify how the 24 amino acids encoded by exon 11 work to inhibit CRY1 association with CLOCK:BMAL1 and modulate human circadian timing.
 Moving from the standard backbone 15N-1H HSQC spectrum (left) to the IDP-friendly 15N-13C CON spectrum (right) allowed us to map how the CRY1 PHR domain binds to specific regions in its own regulatory tail to tune affinity for CLOCK:BMAL1 and control circadian timing in humans.

-Ultimately, we aim to exploit these insights to tune protein dynamics and/or protein-protein interactions to control clock function.
+Ultimately, we aim to exploit these insights to tune protein dynamics, stability and/or protein-protein interactions to control clock function.